Based In Sligo, Ireland / email: showbands@gmsproductions.com

 In 1973, the band completed their album, Vagabonds of the Western World, on which they included Jan Schelhaus on keyboards for several of the tracks, as well as using Radio Luxembourg's Kid Jensen for narration on Hero and the Madman.

 An article in the January 17th, 1974 issue of Spotlight reported that Gary Moore was standing in for Eric Bell, who had "collapsed in Belfast on New Year's Eve."
 Chris Morrison, Lizzy's co-Manager said, "We don't expect to have Eric back on his feet for at least another fortnight."
-However, Eric would not return and decided to quit the band.
+However, Eric would not return and had actually quit the band.
 It was announced on February 14th that Gary Moore would be his replacement.
+The truth of the story came out later that Eric had become uninterested in the band's new "hit single" image.
+He had gotten drunk earlier in the day and in the middle of the show, he recounted, "I threw my guitar in the air, kicked over my amps and walked off the stage and never came back."

 In July, 1974, Desmond Ilford interviewed Phil Lynott for Spotlight.
 Eric Bell had left the band at the beginning of 1974 and had been temporarily replaced by Gary Moore for the band's first tour in 1974.
-However, they decided to part company in May as Gary didn't seem to "into" Lizzy at the time.
+However, they decided to part company in May as Gary didn't seem too "into" Lizzy at the time.
 They hired two guitarists to replace Gary, but in Phil's words, they were "really crap."
 Finally after further auditions, the band added two new guitarists.
 Said Phil, "We've picked an 18-year-old Scottish bloke named Brian Robertson and an American guy called Scott...I can't remember his last name."
 The band played its first gig in Wolverhampton in July.
+Of course than lineup would go on to conquer the world and Phil Lynott, Brian Downey, Brian Robertson and Scott Gorham would become true superstars.

-At this point, Thin Lizzy was really no longer purely an Irish band as they were headquartered in London and featured two non-Irish guitarists.
-Although their world wide fame finally took off in the mid 1970's, it is beyond the scope of our website to do justice to the band's history after they broke in the United States and across the world.
-Needless to say, Thin Lizzy's history as part of the Irish ballroom scene led the way for many more Irish acts to come in the years that followed.
+At that point, we feel Thin Lizzy was really no longer an "Irish" band as they were headquartered in London and featured two non-Irish guitarists.
+Although their world wide fame took off in the mid 1970's with the release of The Boys Are Back In Town in 1975, it is really beyond the scope of our website to do justice to the band's history after they broke in the United States and across the rest of the world.
+Needless to say, Thin Lizzy's history as part of the Irish ballroom scene led the way for more Irish acts to come in the years that followed.

 Photo Gallery